A unique educational experience

 A reputation for educational excellence

-The Sixth Form curriculum is based around A levels and the Pre-U qualification.
-This is a flexible structure and our students can study up to five subjects.
-Upper Sixth students now have the opportunity to take the Extended Project Qualification (EPQ) in a subject of their own choosing.
+The Sixth Form curriculum is based around a flexible structure of A levels and Pre-U qualifications alongside the opportunity for students to take the Extended Project Qualification (EPQ) in a subject of their own choosing.
 The EPQ has proved to be a tremendous way of learning vital research skills and developing personal academic interests.

 Class sizes are small and the teaching is excellent.
-As a consequence, standards are extremely high: in 2013 our students achieved 94% A and B grades at A level (76% at A* and A grades).
-For these reasons, the vast majority of our students obtain places at their first choice university and this year thirty of them won places at either Oxford or Cambridge.
+As a consequence, standards are extremely high: in 2015 over three-quarters of Perse A level entries were graded at either A* or A. For these reasons, the vast majority of our students obtain places at their first choice university and this year thirty of them won places at either Oxford or Cambridge.

 Indeed, a recent independent report by the Sutton Trust (2011) placed The Perse thirteenth in a league table of the top 100 schools recording the proportion of higher education applicants accepted at highly selective universities.
 In that study, over 87% of Perse applicants were given places at the top universities, compared with a national school average of 23.8% and an independent school average of 48.2%.